osi-oswald/react-unify/README.md

   }

   componentDidUpdate(prevProps, prevState) {
-    // use this.myState to access current rendered state }
+    // use this.myState (or this.state.myState) to get current state
+  }
 }